dimiksonkha/leetcode-python/README.md

-# leetcode-python
+# Leetcode solution with Python
 Problem solving with data structure and algorithm using python on Leetcode platform.
+## Topics
+- Array
+- LinkedList
+- Binary Search
+- Dynamic Programming
+- Math
+- String